This is important whether you are a tenant or a landlord.

 To avoid incurring unnecessary costs and partaking in protracted negotiations, please ensure that all of the terms of the lease are concluded, in writing and signed by the tenant, the landlord and any guarantors before the tenant takes occupation of the premises.

 If you are the owner of a commercial premises or are about to enter into a commercial or retail lease we can provide you with the advice to make the best decisions.
-Please get in touch with us today to speak to one of our commercial property lawyers.
+Please get in touch with us today and speak with one of our highly experienced commercial property lawyers.